dcunited001/dcunited001.github.io/_graphics-drafts/_ideas.md

 - allow user to select from multiple surfaces that the texture can be displayed on, including manifolds that circumvent the need for zoom

+### Using ideas from Statistical Mechanics & Thermodynamics For Smooth/Bounded Motion/Acceleration of Particles

+- basically, the difference b/w plain statistical mechanics and quantum mechanics is in how arrangements of particles are considered for each configuration of particles in the configuration distribution
+  - for statistical mechanics, any configuration with overlapping particles is thrown out. particles are randomly sampled one at a time
+  - for quantum mechanics, (the 10,000ft unacademic view) the configurations with greater potential in the particle system are less likely ... unless the potential energy is accompanied by momentum (and thus the configuration is transient... this explanation far too simplistic for the actual math, i think)
+    - in other words, the likelihood of a configuration of the system depends greatly upon the Hamiltonian interplay between p, dp, q and dq as they all relate to the energy of the system. when the resulting configuration distribution has higher potential energy, it is much less likely.
+      - this probably relates to the boltzmann distribution from thermodynamics
+      - and there are probably some really interesting deductions/inductions to make when taking into account the range of motion across phase space (in classical mechanics, the range of "valid" particle motions given by the Hamiltonian)
+        - of course this is different with quantum mechanics, which use the imaginary time operator and euclidean path integrals
+    - there may be further conclusions that can be reached by assessing the "free energy landscape" of the particle system
+      - that is, the short-term evolution (future and past) of phase space and configuration space are linked to the free energy landscape.
+        - that is, the landscape as a whole, for each particle and for poset neighborhoods of particles. this may be relevant when considering the discrete, pixelated shape of space (as in quantum gravity)
+        - the characteristics of the shapes of the free energy landscape and the particles relationship to them will influence each configuration's energy and "connectedness" to other energy landscapes.
+        - each configuration is linked by symmetry and other means, which can help identify its energy and likelihood. each configuration's free energy landscape also causes the configurations to be "connected" in a different way.
+          - viz. the likelihood that one configuration or "type/kind" of configuration would evolve to be similar to other configurations (or types/kinds).

+- anyways, this concept from thermodynamics or statistical/quantum mechanics can be used to "properly" address the issue of jitter in particle shaders with forces (which are either physical or sociophysical simulations)
+  - this addresses a problem i encountered where one particle would "zoom" out because two particles would occupy a very close space.
+    - to fix this, i just need to add another shader that "corrects" the new momentums of particles by coaxing the distribution to cohere a more reasonable distribution.
+      - that is, the values that are n*sigma away are corrected in proportion to their deviation from the norm.
+        - AND so that the entire simulation preserves energy/momentum, at least across time